alexandertrefz/essence/packages/website/protocols.md

 than at whichever conformer happened to be missing it.
 That is the point of the
 restriction: a provided body is checked ONCE, and it is right for every Type that will ever conform.

+The body may also name the standard library — `Integer.parse(…)`, `Terminal` — and nothing the Program declares: not a Constant, not a Variable, not a Function, not a Namespace (`provided-method-out-of-reach`).
+A provided Method is emitted once, in the band ABOVE every Program that reaches it, and everything the Program declares is emitted below that.
+Give the Protocol a requirement the body calls on `@`, and let each conforming Namespace reach the name.

 `static` and `overload` Methods can not carry a body (`unwritable-provided-method`).
 A static Method has no receiver for `@` to stand